Rapid Dispute Resolution (RDR) Explained & Simplified

 Data analysis is one of the most helpful dispute management tools available, but it is also the most commonly overlooked.

-Every transaction dispute—whether it is refunded through RDR or advanced to a chargeback—contains a wealth of valuable information.
-You can use your Rapid Dispute Resolution data to do two things:
+Every transaction dispute — whether it is refunded through RDR or advanced to a chargeback — contains a wealth of valuable information.
+You can use your RDR data to do two things:

 1. Understand why disputes are happening.
 As you analyze your data over time, you’ll detect patterns and norms for your business.
 Then, anything that differs from the norm indicates a hidden problem that needs to be fixed.
 By solving these issues at the source, you can prevent future disputes.